syntagma/apply-4-net-ninja/README.md

 Instructions
 ------------------------------------

-1. (Github) Fork this project (https://github.com/syntagma/apply-4-java-ninja/) with your Github's account.
+1. (Github) Fork this project (https://github.com/syntagma/apply-4-net-ninja/) with your Github's account.
-2. (Jboss official page) Download Jboss Wildfly 9.0.2 Final
-3. Run It (wildfly-folder/bin/standalone.sh or bat)
-4. Deploy this app (command: mvn clean package wildfly:deploy)
-5. Go sleep for a while.
-6. Write http://localhost:8080/wildfly-kitchensink-angularjs/#/home in your browser
-7. Wait for Syntagma's customer email from job@syntagma.com.ar with the detailed new requirement to be solved.
-8. (Github) Push the changes to your forked repository and share the URL with US!
-9. Answer the customer's email explaining the changes you made and how did you solved the problem (include the GitHub link to your repo).
+2. Open the solution file with Visual Studio 2017 or greater.

 Test
 ------------------------------------